kate102/a11y-training-app/README.md

 # a11y-training-app

-## Purpose: To create a website that gamifys accessibility issues and solutions
+## Purpose: To create a website that provides the experience of users with accessibility issues

 ## Plan: